the taste space – steam, bake, boil, shake!

 Steam, bake, boil, shake…welcome to the taste space!

-A bit more about me: I moved to Toronto four years ago to work and my kitchen has relished ever since.
-I love exploring new ethnic grocery stores.
-Most of my dishes are inspired by my travels.
-As I have recently been to Japan, Turkey and Morocco (the photo is from the cooking class I took in Istanbul), I have been exploring with bringing Asia and the Middle East back home into my kitchen.
-I try to explore simple, healthy, tasty cooking.
+My culinary eats are inspired by my travels.
+As I have recently been to Madagascar, South Africa, Japan, Turkey, Morocco, Iceland, Colombia and Mexico (the photo is from the cooking class I took in Istanbul), I try not to limit myself in the kitchen.
+I explore simple, healthy, tasty cooking.
 I also believe that everything is ok in moderation which is why there are some decadent desserts here too.

 Here are posts that summarize some of my favourite things in the kitchen: